eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v12.md

 `370a04071ea1c6b430c6edbfdd904064300d93581d718685f8a67d09a86f396d`.
 Later correlated-model work changed the broad V12 hash because it added unused functions to `optimization.py` and enriched only exception records in `_run_multistart`.
-The UCLN solver, clock initializer, and V12 runner remain byte-for-byte unchanged, and successful multistart behavior is unchanged.
+Subsequent work changed the legacy `relaxed` path stored in the same source file as UCLN.
+The public UCLN function dispatches to its separate profiled implementation, whose fitted-value path is unchanged; the clock initializer and V12 runner also remain unchanged.
 The machine-readable compatibility audit in `v12/compatibility-v12-current.json` pins both source hashes and the reviewed differences; no equivalent 1,674-fit rerun is required.